... or keep scrolling to find out everything you need

 Intensive driving courses are specifically designed for beginners and will take someone with zero knowledge to pass standard quickly, so don’t worry if you’ve not driven before.

-Intensive driving course prices vary depending on how long your course is and where you live in the UK.
+Intensive driving course prices vary depending on how long your course is.

-Generally speaking, you’ll be looking at between £300-£1,200 for a course, with our pass-in-a-week course being the most expensive.
+Generally speaking, you’ll be looking at between £300-£1,375 for a course.
+See below for a quick overview of all our intensives.

 With our intensives, you get more assurance, convenience and quality.
 Peace of mind, if you like.